bics/CoffeeHouse/README.md

         * tables.html image selector for new table creation
         * Styling for the above image selector
         * Hiding form field when creating new tables
+        * Auto updating form with logged in user

 ### Content